nasa/openmct/e2e/README.md

 This document captures information specific to the e2e testing of Open MCT.
 For general information about testing, please see [the Open MCT README](https://github.com/nasa/openmct/blob/master/README.md#tests).

-## Overview
+## Table of Contents

 This document is designed to capture on the What, Why, and How's of writing and running e2e tests in Open MCT.
+Please use the built-in Github Table of Contents functionality at the top left of this page or the markup.

 1. [Getting Started](#GettingStarted)
 2. [Types of Testing](#typesoftesting)